-Xarelto isn’t the first anticoagulant to face legal troubles after consumers faced complications.
-Thousands of people have also filed Pradaxa lawsuits, claiming the blood thinner to be unreasonably dangerous.
+Xarelto isn’t the first anticoagulant to face legal troubles after consumers had complications.
+Thousands of people have also opted to file Pradaxa lawsuits, claiming the blood thinner is unreasonably dangerous.

 When comparing Pradaxa vs Xarelto, it is important to note that dabigatran was on the market without an approved antidote for five years.
 Despite the potential side effects of taking Pradaxa, manufacturer Boehringer Ingelheim continued to market the drug as safe and effective.
 As more Pradaxa lawsuits were filed, Boehringer Ingelheim decided to settle in May 2014 for $650 million.

 So far, Johnson & Johnson and Bayer have been outspoken about how they stand by their product, claiming the blood thinner is safe and effective.
 The companies have stated they will not settle with the thousands of plaintiffs who have filed lawsuits, and they will appeal any verdicts not in their favor.